Memory & Sessions¶

 Temporary state:

-Data that's automatically cleared after each invocation:
+Data automatically cleared after each agent invocation:

 Working Memory¶